 Smart packaging: E-paper displays offer the advantages of flexibility, low energy consumption, and long-lasting images.
 Even in the case of complete power exhaustion, basic information will still remain on the packaging, proving feasibility for futuristic smart packaging.

-Warehouse management labels: The e-paper warehouse label system plus LED flashing prompts makes identification and positioning of packages more convenient, while giving warehouse personnel greater latitude in terms of pick-ups and speed; with temperature and humidity sensors, products can be monitored in special storage environments.
-Connecting the warehouse label wirelessly to the management system through the front and back ends in series is the realization of real-time update of inventory and improvement to management efficiency.
+Warehouse management labels: The e-paper warehouse label system plus LED flashing prompts makes package identification and positioning more convenient.
+It also gives warehouse personnel greater latitude for pick-ups and speed.
+With temperature and humidity sensors, products can be monitored in special storage environments.
+Connecting the warehouse label wirelessly to the management system enables real-time inventory updates and improves management efficiency.

 Introducing Pervasive E-paper Display Products